ozmoyal/Big-data-cluod-computing/README.md

+:man_technologist: This project made by  @yonatan555 @meirozenfeld @ozmoyal

 ## Welcome to our Big-data-cloud project!
 In this project we designed a system that gets a stream of data stores and process it in typical architectures templates and uses common big data infrastructure for analyze in rapid and adaptive manner.